MicrosoftDocs/cpp-docs/docs/dotnet/how-to-create-clr-console-applications-cpp-cli.md

 - References to these .NET Framework namespaces:

-   - <xref:system.appdomainmanager.appdomainmanager>—Contains fundamental classes and base classes that define commonly used values and reference data types, events and event handlers, interfaces, attributes, and processing exceptions.
+   - <xref:System.AppDomainManager.AppDomainManager%2A>—Contains fundamental classes and base classes that define commonly used values and reference data types, events and event handlers, interfaces, attributes, and processing exceptions.

    - mscorlib—The assembly DLL that supports .NET Framework development.